Recognizing the joy and value of reading, 5CK is proud to have a classroom library available to students.

 - Students who demonstrate responsible and respectful treatment of books may be permitted to take materials home, but are still responsible for any damage or loss.

 - Donations to the library are always welcome and any titles donated can include a notation with the student’s name that recognizes his or her gift to the library.
-While donations are always appreciated, some donations may be politely declined or, if the title is duplicate or not appropriate, may be donated to another classroom or book exchange program.
+In some cases, donations of duplicate titles or titles outside the reading level of students may be politely declined.